University Board

 Phil has dedicated his career to furthering international education opportunities for students and promoting diversity and international perspectives on learning, teaching and curriculum development and content.
 He is a proud single father to three children, and a season ticket holder at Fulham FC.

-Deputy Vice Chancellor, Finance and Operations
+Deputy Vice Chancellor of Finance and Operations

 Dr. Allison Cole-Stutz